Scimoose/Graspify/README.md

 You can use it from the terminal, like this:
 > python add_document.py document.pdf

-As of now it only handles .pdf files, but will handle .doc and .txt files soon.
+As of now it handles .pdf, .doc and .txt files.

 Then there is the main.py file.
 It uses gradio to abstract code and give a simple UI to the application.
 There you can flag conversations if you don't like those and if you find a bug you can attach the file that flagging generates.
 In the gradio app you can chat with the LLM, it also provides message history.